 Responses were categorized as specific if they referred to an event with a specific time and place, lasting no longer than 1 d[ay].
 Responses were considered overgeneral if they formed a general class of repeated events.”

 We can see that the autobiographical memory test only considered the subjects’ verbal expressions – within a short time period – of their recalls of emotionally triggered memories.
 As informed by the principles described in Agenda-driven research on emotional memories, the recall of an emotional memory is a product of the cerebrum responding to input from limbic system and lower brain areas.
 When someone describes their recall of an emotionally triggered memory, it’s yet another level further removed from the brain areas that store emotional memories.

-We can also see that the test scores of the subjects’ verbal expressions aren’t capable of providing any etiologic evidence for an effect of high cortisol.
+We can also see that test scores of the subjects’ verbal expressions aren’t capable of providing any etiologic evidence for an effect of high cortisol.
 A correlation is the best that could ever be shown by an autobiographic memory test.
-Again, the study’s main finding hinged on this third-order observational method of trying to figure out what’s going on in the subjects’ brains.
+Again, the study’s main finding hinged on this third-order observational method of trying to figure out what’s going on inside subjects’ brains.

-The researchers developed a control group, and made an insignificant attempt to trace the control group teenagers’ histories:
+The researchers developed a control group, and made only a token attempt to trace the control group teenagers’ histories: